JetBrains/Exposed/documentation-website/Writerside/topics/Breaking-Changes.md

 ## 0.50.0

+* The `Transaction` class property `repetitionAttempts` is being deprecated in favor of `maxAttempts`.
+Additionally, the property `minRepetitionDelay` should be replaced with `minRetryDelay`, and `maxRepetitionDelay` with `maxRetryDelay`.
+These changes also affect the default variants of these properties in `DatabaseConfig`.
+* The property `maxAttempts` represents the maximum amount of attempts to perform a transaction block.
+Setting it, or the now deprecated `repetitionAttempts`, to a value less than 1 now throws an `IllegalArgumentException`.
-`IColumnType` and `ColumnType` now expect a type argument.
+* `IColumnType` and `ColumnType` now expect a type argument. `IColumnType.valueFromDB()` also no longer has a default implementation, so an override for this method must be provided in any custom column type implementation.
 Check this [pull request](https://github.com/JetBrains/Exposed/pull/2027) for details regarding this change.

 ## 0.49.0